 Effectively implementing these 4 tactics will work towards GDPR compliance, however, there are other strategies that Apogee can help utilise that will be needed in order to ensure your organisation is fully compliant.

 GDPR will be introduced on 25th May 2018 and non-compliance by this time will incur heavy fines.
-Make sure your organisation isn’t at risk by getting in touch today to understand all the tactics that Apogee can help with before significant financial penalties are imposed, fill out the form below.
+Make sure your organisation isn’t at risk - to understand all the tactics that Apogee can help with before significant financial penalties are imposed, fill out the form below.